kurucay2000/drytea_family_tree/README.md

 # Sims Family Tree Builder

-A Python application for creating and visualizing family trees inspired by The Sims!
+A Python application for creating and visualizing family trees - specifically for the Sims!
 Track relationships, add family members, and visualize complex family dynamics just like you would in the game.

 ## Features